Typologies of Sufi Ulama in Tegal of Central Java during the Twentieth Century

 References

 Al-Haramain, Elmansyah.
-“Shifting orientation in Sufism: Its development and doctrine adjustment in history.”
+“Shifting Orientation in Sufism: Its Development and Doctrine Adjustment in History.”
 Indonesian Journal of Islam and Muslim Societies 1, no. 2 (2011): 273–96. https://doi.org/10.18326/ijims.v1i2.273-296.

-Alamsyah, Alamsyah, Irfan Noor, dan Dzikri Nirwana.
+Alamsyah, Alamsyah, Irfan Noor, and Dzikri Nirwana.
 “PEMIKIRAN TASAWUF KH.
 MOCHJAR DAHRI DALAM KITAB MURSYID AL-‘IBȂD ILȂ SABȊL AR-RASYȂD DAN ȂTSȂR AT-TASHAWWUF FȊ HAYȂT AL-MUSLIM.”
-Jurnal Ilmiah Ilmu Ushuluddin 20, no. 2 (30 Desember 2021): 129. https://doi.org/10.18592/jiiu.v20i2.5646.
+Jurnal Ilmiah Ilmu Ushuluddin 20, no. 2 (December 2021): 129. https://doi.org/10.18592/jiiu.v20i2.5646.

 Arikewuyo, Ahmed Nafiu.
-“A comparative study of al-ghazali’s and ibn taymiyyah’s views on sufism.”
+“A Comparative Study of Al-Ghazali’s and Ibn Taymiyyah’s Views on Sufism.”
 International Journal of Islamic Thought 17, no. 1 (2019): 15–24. https://doi.org/10.24035/IJIT.17.2020.166.

-Asofik, Mohammad Rifâ€TMan, dan Ahmad Khafidh.
+Asofik, Mohammad Rifâ€TMan, and Ahmad Khafidh.
 “Breaking the Dullness of Thought Among Nahdliyin: The Genealogy of KH.
 Sahal Mahfudh’s Civilization Jurisprudence.”
 Tribakti: Jurnal Pemikiran Keislaman 34, no. 2 (2023): 245–66. https://doi.org/10.33367/tribakti.v34i2.3547.

 Azyumardi Azra, Kees van Dijk and Nico J.G.
 Kaptein.
 Varieties of Religious Authority.
 Singapura: Institute of Southeast Asian Studies (ISEAS), 2010.

-Burt, Ronald S. “The social capital of structural holes.”
+Burt, Ronald S. “The Social Capital of Structural Holes.”
 The New Economic Sociology: Developments in an Emerging Field, 2005, 148–90. https://doi.org/10.1093/oso/9780199249145.003.0002.

 Dickson, William Rory.
 “Sufism and Shari‘a: Contextualizing Contemporary Sufi Expressions.”
 Religions 13, no. 5 (2022). https://doi.org/10.3390/rel13050449.

-Faiz, Muhammad Fauzinudin, Ahmad Dakhoir, Zezen Zainul Ali, dan M. Khusna Amal.
+Faiz, Muhammad Fauzinudin, Ahmad Dakhoir, Zezen Zainul Ali, and M. Khusna Amal.
 “Living Ihya and Harmonizing the Spiritual Essence: Syeikh Washil’s Fiqh-Sufistic as the Bedrock of Spiritual-Based Islamic Law in Nusantara.”
 El-Mashlahah 14, no. 2 (2024): 431–50. https://doi.org/10.23971/el-mashlahah.v14i2.8551.

-Fitriyani, Feny Nida, Syamsul Kurniawan, Bayu Suratman, Egi Tanadi Taufik, dan Djusmalinar Djusmalinar.
+Fitriyani, Feny Nida, Syamsul Kurniawan, Bayu Suratman, Egi Tanadi Taufik, and Djusmalinar Djusmalinar.
 “Santri’s Spiritual Resilience at Pesantren Mahasiswa of the Institut Daarul Qur’an Jakarta: Capturing Living Sufism amid Modern Society.”
 Teosofia: Indonesian Journal of Islamic Mysticism 13, no. 2 (2024): 213–38. https://doi.org/10.21580/tos.v13i2.23559.

-Fronczak, Agata, Maciej J. Mrowinski, dan Piotr Fronczak.
-“Scientific success from the perspective of the strength of weak ties.”
+Fronczak, Agata, Maciej J. Mrowinski, and Piotr Fronczak.
+“Scientific Success from the Perspective of the Strength of Weak Ties.”
 Scientific Reports 12, no. 1 (2022): 1–10. https://doi.org/10.1038/s41598-022-09118-8.

 Granovetter, Mark S. “The Strength of Weak Ties.”
-The Inequality Reader 78, no. 6 (2019): 589–93. https://doi.org/10.4324/9780429494468-61.
+American Journal of Sociology 78, no. 6 (1973): 1360–80.

 Gunawan, Gunawan.
 “The Role of Nahdlatul Ulama in Fostering Interfaith Harmony Through Social Capital in Palembang City.”
 Jurnal Sosiologi USK (Media Pemikiran & Aplikasi) 18, no. 2 (2024): 189–98. https://doi.org/10.24815/jsu.v18i2.42449.

-Hayat, Teten Jalaludin, dan Ma’sum Anshori.
+Hayat, Teten Jalaludin, and Ma’sum Anshori.
 “Islamic Universality for Global Goodness: Integration of Fiqh and Sufism.”
 Al-Banjari : Jurnal Ilmiah Ilmu-Ilmu Keislaman 22, no. 1 (2023): 88–110. https://doi.org/10.18592/al-banjari.v22i1.7846.

 Heck, Paul L. “Sufism – What Is It Exactly?”
-Religion Compass 1, no. 1 (27 Januari 2007): 148–64. https://doi.org/10.1111/j.1749-8171.2006.00011.x.
+Religion Compass 1, no. 1 (January 2007): 148–64. https://doi.org/10.1111/j.1749-8171.2006.00011.x.

-Howell, Julia D A Y. “Sufism and the Indonesian Islamic Revival” 3, no. 3 (2001): 701–29.
+Howell, Julia Day.
+“Sufism and the Indonesian Islamic Revival.”
+The Journal of Asian Studies 60, no. 3 (2001): 701–29. https://doi.org/10.2307/2700107.

 Izza, Yogi Prana.
 “Dialectic and Intersection of Sufism and Kalam in the 1st and 2nd Century of Hijri.”
-TEOSOFI: Jurnal Tasawuf dan Pemikiran Islam 10, no. 1 (1 Juni 2020): 52–80. https://doi.org/10.15642/teosofi.2020.10.1.52-80.
+TEOSOFI: Jurnal Tasawuf Dan Pemikiran Islam 10, no. 1 (June 2020): 52–80. https://doi.org/10.15642/teosofi.2020.10.1.52-80.

 Khotimah, Khusnul.
 “The Role of Religious Leaders in Social Development and Religious Harmony : A Historical Sociological Study of Islamic Religious Leaders in the 21st Century.”
 Jurnal Indonesia Studi Moderasi Beragama 1, no. 2 (2024): 57–68.

-Kurniawan, Rudy, Darsono Wisadirana, Sanggar Kanto, Siti Kholifah, dan M. Chairul Basrun Umanailo.
-“The ulama of Palembang Sammaniyah order: Survival in the middle of the regime of power in the 20th century.”
+Kurniawan, Rudy, Darsono Wisadirana, Sanggar Kanto, Siti Kholifah, and M. Chairul Basrun Umanailo.
+“The Ulama of Palembang Sammaniyah Order: Survival in the Middle of the Regime of Power in the 20th Century.”
 HTS Teologiese Studies / Theological Studies 78, no. 1 (2022): 1–8. https://doi.org/10.4102/HTS.V78I1.7542.

-Marsuki, Marsuki, Umi Sumbulah, dan Helmi Syaifuddin.
+Marsuki, Marsuki, Umi Sumbulah, and Helmi Syaifuddin.
 “The Network of Middle Eastern and Archipelagic Sufi Scholars: Tracing the Dynamics of Sufism Development in Indonesia.”
 Teosofia: Indonesian Journal of Islamic Mysticism 13, no. 2 (2024): 355–76. https://doi.org/10.21580/tos.v13i2.19064.

 Mashuri, Mashuri.
 “Bahrul Lahut Manuscripts in East Java: Study of Philology and Reconstruction of Tarekat Networks.”
 Teosofia: Indonesian Journal of Islamic Mysticism 9, no. 2 (2020): 227–50. https://doi.org/10.21580/tos.v9i2.6826.

-Maulana, Ilham Nur Hanifan, dan Tasya Fiane Wardah.
+Maulana, Ilham Nur Hanifan, and Tasya Fiane Wardah.
 “Fostering Community Resilience through Social Capital.”
 Journal of Transformative Governance and Social Justice 1, no. 1 (2023): 1–10. https://doi.org/10.26905/j-tragos.v1i1.9229.

 Md Ishak, Muhaizam and Irshad Omar, Ahmad Afiq and Fazial, Farahdina and Md Noor, Mohamad Lukman Al Hakim.
-“Social Tariqah, Nusantara Sufism, Spiritual networks, Cultural resilience, Digital Sufism.”
+“Social Tariqah, Nusantara Sufism, Spiritual Networks, Cultural Resilience, Digital Sufism.”
 Journal of Islamic, Social, Economics and Development (JISED) 10 (73) (2025): 971–92. https://doi.org/10.55573/JISED.107376.

 Mikiewicz, Piotr.
-“Social capital and education–An attempt to synthesize conceptualization arising from various theoretical origins.”
+“Social Capital and Education–An Attempt to Synthesize Conceptualization Arising from Various Theoretical Origins.”
 Cogent Education 8, no. 1 (2021). https://doi.org/10.1080/2331186X.2021.1907956.

 Misbachul Munir.
 “Relevansi Tasawuf Kh.
 Sholeh Darat Dalam Menghadapi Probelamatika Masyarakat Modern.”
-Jurnal Ilmiah Spiritualis: Jurnal Pemikiran Islam dan Tasawuf 10, no. 2 (2024): 382–400. https://doi.org/10.53429/spiritualis.v10i2.1083.
+Jurnal Ilmiah Spiritualis: Jurnal Pemikiran Islam Dan Tasawuf 10, no. 2 (2024): 382–400. https://doi.org/10.53429/spiritualis.v10i2.1083.

 Munandar, Siswoyo Aris.
 “Social and Economic Sufism: The Development and Role of Sufism in the Digital and Modern Era.”
-Jurnal Kawakib 4, no. 1 (21 Juni 2023): 13–27. https://doi.org/10.24036/kwkib.v4i1.112.
+Jurnal Kawakib 4, no. 1 (June 2023): 13–27. https://doi.org/10.24036/kwkib.v4i1.112.

-Munjin Nasih, Ahmad, Achmad Tohe, Choirul Mahfud, Nurul Murtadho, dan Muhamad Alif.
+Munjin Nasih, Ahmad, Achmad Tohe, Choirul Mahfud, Nurul Murtadho, and Muhamad Alif.
 “Islam and Culture in Southeast Asia: An Investigation of the Acculturative Modes in Indonesia and Brunei.”
 The 4th ICSSED, International Conference of Social Science and Education, 2021, 353–61. https://doi.org/10.2478/9788366675186-045.

 Naamy, Nazar.
 METODOLOGI PENELITIAN KUALITATIF Dasar-Dasar & Aplikasinya.
-Rake Sarasin, 2022. https://repository.uinmataram.ac.id/2853/1/buku Metode Penelitian.pdf.
+Rake Sarasin, 2022.

 Partelow, Stefan.
-“Social capital and community disaster resilience: post-earthquake tourism recovery on Gili Trawangan, Indonesia.”
+“Social Capital and Community Disaster Resilience: Post-Earthquake Tourism Recovery on Gili Trawangan, Indonesia.”
 Sustainability Science 16, no. 1 (2021): 203–20. https://doi.org/10.1007/s11625-020-00854-2.

 Pierre Bourdien.
 Distinction: A Social Critique of the Judgement of Taste.
 Etika Jurnalisme Pada Koran Kuning : Sebuah Studi Mengenai Koran Lampu Hijau.
 Vol. 16.
 Cambridge: Harvard University Press, 1996.

-Rahmah, St., Akhmad Hasan Saleh, dan Sri Nur Rahmi.
+Rahmah, St., Akhmad Hasan Saleh, and Sri Nur Rahmi.
 “The Influence of Sufism on Social Practices in Contemporary Muslim Societies: A Case Study in Indonesia.”
 Journal of Noesantara Islamic Studies 1, no. 4 (2024): 214–32. https://doi.org/10.70177/jnis.v1i4.1396.

 Roaldsnes, Andreas.
-“Social capital and the intergenerational transmission of cultural capital: How parents’ social networks influence children’s accumulation of cultural capital.”
+“Social Capital and the Intergenerational Transmission of Cultural Capital: How Parents’ Social Networks Influence Children’s Accumulation of Cultural Capital.”
 Poetics 102, no. March (2024). https://doi.org/10.1016/j.poetic.2024.101873.

-Sánchez-Arrieta, Natalia, Rafael A. González, Antonio Cañabate, dan Ferran Sabate.
-“Social capital on social networking sites: A social network perspective.”
+Sánchez-Arrieta, Natalia, Rafael A. González, Antonio Cañabate, and Ferran Sabate.
+“Social Capital on Social Networking Sites: A Social Network Perspective.”
 Sustainability (Switzerland) 13, no. 9 (2021): 1–35. https://doi.org/10.3390/su13095147.

-Wijaya, Wijaya, F Ritonga, A Zaki, dan A Hossam.
-“Islamic Studies in the World The Integration of Sufism in Contemporary Indonesian Islam: The Case of Urban and Rural Communities,” 2025. https://doi.org/10.70177/isw.v2i1.2121.
+Wijaya, Wijaya, F Ritonga, A Zaki, and A Hossam.
+“Islamic Studies in the World The Integration of Sufism in Contemporary Indonesian Islam: The Case of Urban and Rural Communities,” 2025.

-Zubair, Zubair, Muhammad Farkhan, Zakiya Darojat, M Agus Suriadi, Masri Mansoer, dan Abdul Fattah.
+Zubair, Zubair, Muhammad Farkhan, Zakiya Darojat, M Agus Suriadi, Masri Mansoer, and Abdul Fattah.
 “Muhammadiyah’s Tajdīd and Sufism between Purification and Modernization.”
 Insaniyat : Journal of Islam and Humanities 7, no. 2 (2023): 113–27. https://doi.org/10.15408/insaniyat.v7i2.31505.

 Published